NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: Background Related Work

 \section{Background \& Related Work}

-The roots of EEG analysis can be traced back to classical neuroscience methods, when handcrafted features such as Power Spectral Density (PSD) bands and Independent Component Analysis (ICA) were regarded as standard~\citep{SignalProcessingMethods1, SignalProcessingMethods2, SignalProcessingMethods3, SignalProcessingMethods4, Classical}.
-While these methods provided valuable insights into neural dynamics, they often failed to generalize due to high inter-subject variability, the noisy nature of EEG signal and their limited capacity to capture the full complexity of brain activity.
+The roots of biosignal analysis can be traced back to classical methods, when handcrafted features such as Power Spectral Density (PSD) and Independent Component Analysis (ICA) were regarded standard~\citep{James_2005, Classical}.
+Although these methods provided valuable insights into biosignal decoding, they often failed to generalize due to high inter-subject variability and their limited capacity to capture the full complexity of brain, heart and muscle activities.

-The deep learning era marked a shift towards data-driven feature extraction: brainwave decoders such as EEGNet~\citep{EEGNet}, EEGInception~\citep{EEGInception}, EEGConformer~\citep{EEGConformer}, and Brainware-Scattering Net~\citep{Barmpas_Scattering} reduced reliance on handcrafted features by automatically learning representations of brain activity.
-To address domain-specific challenges such as subject variability, researchers incorporated domain-specific knowledge into these architectures, such as subject-alignment to adjust feature representations~\citep{ourNeurIPS2021, BEETL, Barmpas_2024_causality_jne}.
-Despite these advances, most deep learning models remain limited: they require carefully labeled data and extensive task-specific training, hindering their ability to scale and generalize across diverse BCI tasks.
+The deep learning era marked a shift towards data-driven feature extraction: models such as EEGNet~\citep{EEGNet}, EEGInception~\citep{EEGInception}, Brainwave-Scattering Net~\citep{Barmpas_Scattering} and EEGConformer~\citep{EEGConformer} for EEG, along with deep residual networks for ECG~\citep{Ribeiro2020-rv} and convolutional architectures for EMG~\citep{8630679}, reduced reliance on handcrafted features by automatically learning signal representations.
+To address domain-specific challenges such as subject variability, researchers incorporated techniques like subject-alignment into these architectures~\citep{ourNeurIPS2021, BEETL, Barmpas_2024_causality_jne}.
+Despite these advances, most deep models remain limited: they require carefully labeled data and extensive task-specific training, hindering their ability to generalize across diverse tasks.

-More recently, the success of large foundation models in natural language processing~\citep{brown2020language, touvron2023llama} and computer vision~\citep{mizrahi2023m} has motivated their adoption in EEG decoding.
-LaBraM~\citep{LaBraM}, NeuroGPT~\citep{NeuroGPT}, CBraMod~\citep{wang2025cbramod}, EEGPT~\citep{wang2024eegpt} and BIOT~\citep{NEURIPS2023_f6b30f3e} are examples of foundation models for {brain} signals, pretrained on massive unlabeled datasets using self-supervised signal reconstruction objectives.
-These models represent a promising direction for capturing complex signal patterns beyond task-specific methods.
-However, they face a fundamental bottleneck---signal tokenization.
+More recently, the success of large foundation models in natural language processing~\citep{brown2020language, touvron2023llama} and computer vision~\citep{mizrahi2023m} has motivated their adoption in biosignal decoding.
+While foundation models for EEG are now relatively mature, those for ECG and EMG are still emerging~\citep{Lee2025_survey}.
+Notable examples include BIOT~\citep{NEURIPS2023_f6b30f3e}, LaBraM~\citep{LaBraM}, NeuroGPT~\citep{NeuroGPT}, EEGPT~\citep{wang2024eegpt}, CBraMod~\citep{wang2025cbramod}, BrainOmni~\citep{xiao2025brainomni} and REVE~\citep{ouahidi2025reve} for EEG; HuBERT-ECG~\citep{HuBERT} and ECGFounder~\citep{ECGFounder} for ECG; and PhysioWave~\citep{chen2025physiowave} and TinyMyo~\citep{fasulo2026tinymyotinyfoundationmodel} for EMG.
+These models are pretrained on large unlabeled datasets using self-supervised signal reconstruction objectives and have shown promising generalization capabilities.
+However, they share a common bottleneck: the quality of signal tokenization, which determines the fidelity of the representations the model learns from.